gladys-pascual/bg-scores/README.md

 ## Features
 <hr>

-### As a user, I want to be able to create an account.
+### As a potential user, I want to be able to register for an account.

 <br>

-### As a user, I want to be able to log in and out of my account.
+### As a current user, I want to be able to log in of my account.
+- Once the page is loaded, the function `get_games()` checks if session cookie storage has a value.
+  - If there is sometthing stored in the session cookie, the homepage is loaded.
+  - If the session cookie storage is empty, the login page is loaded.

 <br>

-### As a user, I want to be able to log in and out of my account.
+### As a user, I want to be able to log out of my account.

 <br>